Leaf-curling spider fact sheet | Field of Mars EEC

 The female folds or curls a leaf, lines it with silk and lays her eggs inside.
 She seals the leaf with more silk and hangs it near vegetation, away from the main web.
 When the spiderlings hatch, they leave the egg shelter and begin building tiny webs of their own.

-Leaf-curling spider on the folded edge of a leaf, sealing her egg sac by weaving silk along the leaf margins.
-Female leaf curling spider sealing her egg sac leaf.
+Leaf-curling spider on the folded edge of a leaf, sealing her egg shelter with silk.
+A female leaf-curling spider seals a folded leaf egg shelter with silk.

 What adaptations do leaf-curling spiders have to help them survive?